SAVE THE DATE for the next star party! Saturday, August 9th, 2014.

-On Saturday, August 10th, 2013, Mojave Desert Land Trust will host one of our brightest events of the season - The Perseid Meteor Shower Star Party at the Integratron in Landers, California.
-Join us as we celebrate what many consider to be the best meteor shower of the year!
-The Integratron is an icon to the Space Age and a perfect setting for this annual event, which includes:
+On Saturday, August 10th, 2013, Mojave Desert Land Trust hosted one of our brightest events of the season - The Perseid Meteor Shower Star Party at the Integratron in Landers, California.
+The Integratron is an icon to the Space Age and a perfect setting for this annual event, which included:

 - Live images from deep space projected by The Southern California Desert Video Astronomers

 - Night Sky Ranger Program from Joshua Tree National Park

 - Live ambient music performed by Clive Wright

 - Sound Baths in the Integratron’s acoustically perfect sound chamber

 - Coffee bar and lounge